triggermesh/bridges/bridges/kafka-elasticsearch/README.md

 # Kafka to Elasticsearch

-This sample bridge indexes messages sent throught Kafka into an Elasticsearch cluster.
+This sample Bridge indexes messages sent through Kafka into an Elasticsearch cluster.

 ## Components